-Teenage victim kidnapped, left for dead speaks out
+Teen who was kidnapped, shot and left for dead speaks out

 She was left to die, before a miracle struck.
 A tourist found her and aided in rescuing her back to safety.

-Sticking by her faith, May says "I think always deep down, I always knew I was going to be okay."
+Sticking by her faith, Mya says "I think always deep down, I always knew I was going to be okay."

 Mya was paralyzed in the shooting.
 She says she's working hard to one day walk in the courtroom to testify in the murder of Mario Serhan.